New Jersey Bus Accident Lawyers

 - Internal injuries that may require emergency surgery.

-Passengers may also suffer from whiplash and other neck injuries, burn injuries if a fire occurs, and crushing injuries from the impact or being thrown around inside the bus.
 The severity of these injuries often requires extensive medical treatment, long-term rehabilitation, and can result in permanent disabilities that significantly impact a victim’s quality of life and ability to work.

 What to Do If You’re Involved in a Bus Accident